shrikantnaidu/Data-Engineering-Nanodegree-Projects/Data Lake with Spark/README.md

    Dimension Tables:

-    - users : users in the app Fields
+    - users : users in the app.

-    - songs : songs in music database Fields
+    - songs : songs in music database.

-    - artists : artists in music database Fields
+    - artists : artists in music database.

-    - time : timestamps of records in songplays broken down into specific units Fields
+    - time : timestamps of records in songplays broken down into specific units Fields.

 3. Load the data back to the S3 bucket.